Gayatrisin123/SkyStream/README.md

 - **Tailwind CSS** – A utility-first CSS framework for efficient and responsive styling.
 - **SCSS** – A preprocessor for CSS to enhance styling capabilities.
 - **Docker** – Containerization for seamless deployment and scalability.
+- **Firebase** – Used for authentication, backend functions and Firestore.
 - **ShadCN** – Used for beautifully designed, responsive components.

 ## Installation 🛠️